Yoon Do-young

-Yoon Do-young (born 28 October 2006) is a South Korean professional footballer who plays as a winger for Eredivisie Club Excelsior, on loan from Premier League club Brighton & Hove Albion.
+Yoon Do-young (born 28 October 2006) is a South Korean professional footballer who plays as a winger for German club 1.
+FC Magdeburg on loan from English side Brighton & Hove Albion.
 He made his debut professional appearance in the 2024 K League 1 season with Daejeon Hana Citizen.

 Youth career

 Yoon Do-young was born on 28 October 2006, in Yongin, Gyeonggi Province.
-He began playing football at Suji Junior FC when he was a first grade elementary school student.
+He began playing football at Suji Junior when he was a first grade elementary school student.
 He later moved to Daejeon after being scouted by the under-15 team of Daejeon Hana Citizen.
 He scored 10 goals in 20 matches when he helped it win its first title at the middle school division of the K League Junior in 2021.
 After the club went on to win two additional youth championships that year, he was credited for playing a key role in the team's three domestic titles.

 Yoon enrolled at Chungnam Mechanical Technical High School, which had the under-18 club of Daejeon Hana Citizen.
 While playing at the high school division of the K League Junior, he executed a hat-trick in the fifth round of Group B, followed by the club's first victory of the season with a final score of 6–0.
 He scored the winning goal in a 3–2 win over Yuseong Bio Science Technology High School, which allowed his high school to represent Daejeon at the high school competition of the Korean National Sports Festival.

 Club career

 Daejeon Hana Citizen

 Yoon signed a semi-professional contract (a small-scale contract with a youth team player) with Daejeon Hana Citizen for the 2024 K League 1 season, being known as the second semi-professional player at the club behind Ahn Tae-yoon.
-He made his first senior appearance on 25 May in a match against Ulsan HD, named the youngest player to debut in the club's history at 17 years, 6 months and 27 days.
+He made his first senior appearance on 25 May in a match against Ulsan, named the youngest player to debut in the club's history at 17 years, 6 months and 27 days.
 On 16 August, he became the club's first professional player to be promoted from a semi-professional player.
-On 1 September, he scored his first senior goal in the first 50 seconds of a match against Gwangju FC, becoming one of three high school students who scored at the K League 1 that year alongside Yang Min-hyeok and Kang Ju-hyeok.
+On 1 September, he scored his first senior goal in the first 50 seconds of a match against Gwangju, becoming one of three high school students who scored at the K League 1 that year alongside Yang Min-hyeok and Kang Ju-hyeok.